rvs/planD/README.md

 ### 1. VM API

-VM APIs are the closes to the original view that Plan9 had of hardware infrastructure.
+VM APIs are the closest to the original view that Plan9 had of hardware infrastructure.
 In fact, the job of a Plan9 kernel can be greatly simplified today since there's absolutely no need to support the vast collection of various I/O devices: a very basic set of disk, network and serial devices emulated by the VMM would suffice (it will be nice, however, to support virtio in Plan9: